These assertions test objects, their properties, and object-specific behaviors.

 Tests whether an object has an exact property key without keypath traversal.
 This assertion checks for direct properties on the object and supports symbols and keys that would conflict with bracket/dot notation.

-Unlike to have key
+Unlike to have key, this assertion:

 Success: